engineersamuel/vim-crash-course/README.md

 ## Challenges

 The challenges are designed in an OpenHack style where each successive challenge builds on the previous ones.
-Most each challenge has
+The challenges have a list of commands that are required, and many times have addtiional intermediate and advanced commands that are optional.

 * [Challenge 00 - Hello World](./challenges/challenge00.md)
 * [Challenge 01 - Motion and editing](./challenges/challenge01.md)